|

 Born

-Halifax Ladies College, Mount Saint Vincent Academy followed by attending
+Halifax Ladies College, Mount Saint Vincent Academy and followed this by attending

 the Nova Scotia College of Art and graduating in 1928.
 She wanted a career